Car Culture—Take a Road Trip to Explore Michigan’s Auto Legacy

 In Flint, tour the Alfred P. Sloan Museum for a detailed look at the city’s deep General Motors Company roots.
 Then head across the street to the Buick Automotive Gallery and Research Center.
 The gallery stars 20 classic and concept cars and an archive of documents and service manuals on Buick, Chevrolet, Durant and General Motors models.

-The Henry Ford in Dearborn showcases the best of American innovation through exhibits and artifacts at The Henry Ford Museum.
-History comes alive at Greenfield Village, where visitors take a ride in a Model T car and explore a 19th-century working farm.
+The Henry Ford in Dearborn showcases the best of American innovation through exhibits and artifacts at The Henry Ford Museum of American Innovation, History comes alive at Greenfield Village, where visitors take a ride in a Model T car and explore a 19th-century working farm.
 At the Ford Rouge Factory Tour, watch an all-new F-150 truck roll off the assembly line, then take in a multisensory film about its production at the Manufacturing Innovation Theater.